 Director, Stockdale Center for Ethical Leadership

 201-C Luce Hall (Mail Stop 7-J), 112 Cooper Road

 Annapolis, MD 21402-5022

-Colonel Athens is the Director of the U.S. Naval Academy's Vice Admiral James B. Stockdale Center for Ethical Leadership.
-He has a diverse background spanning the military, higher education, and the non-profit sector.
+Colonel Athens is the Director of the U.S. Naval Academy’s Vice Admiral James B. Stockdale Center for Ethical Leadership and a member of the Academy’s Senior Leadership Team.

-Colonel Athens holds a bachelor's degree in operations research from the Naval Academy where he lettered in lacrosse, served as the Brigade Commander, the senior ranking midshipman at the Academy, and received the Alumni Award for overall academic, athletic, and leadership achievement.
-He also earned masters' degrees from the Naval Postgraduate School, where he stood first in his graduating class, and the Army's School of Advanced Military Studies.
+Colonel Athens holds a bachelor’s degree in operations research from the Naval Academy where he lettered in lacrosse and served as the Brigade Commander, the senior ranking midshipman at the Academy.
+He also earned masters’ degrees from the Naval Postgraduate School and the Army’s School of Advanced Military Studies.